adrienaury/owl/README.md

 Why ?

 * it can be used by a human operator or automated by scripting
-* local configuration is stored "as code" in the current directory
+* local configuration is stored "as code" in local directory
 * every object can be serialized as JSON or YAML, if you need to store them in a code repository (like Git)

 #### Examples